-Misaligned assessment systems occur when leadership administer third-party assessments in addition to classroom assessments.
-These third-party assessments are used for school-wide initiatives: goal setting, collaboration, and MTSS/RtI efforts.
+Misaligned assessment systems occur when leadership administer third-party assessments in addition to classroom assessments and then use these assessment results as the primary focus for school-wide initiatives: goal setting, collaboration, and MTSS/RtI efforts.
 Teachers spend ample time scoring, grading, and providing feedback on classroom assessments.
 Then, for school-wide work, they use a different set of assessments.
 Consequently, staff devote time in collaborative meetings and professional learning to assessments that are not linked to instruction, leading to school-wide inefficiencies.
 The more assessment systems your school implements, the more resources you devote to assessment rather than instruction.

 Element 4: Data

 School-wide leadership need data to inform where to devote efforts and monitor the effectiveness of those efforts.
 State assessment results are not an option: these results are not timely.
 Third-party assessment systems, such as those discussed above, often have more timely results and a variety of reporting tools.
 The disadvantage is that these assessments are not directly linked to classroom instruction.
 Thus, in addition to the cost of the assessment systems themselves, they require additional resource investments to try and help teachers understand the data in these systems and how it can be related back to instruction.
 Not all data is good data.
 Invest in data systems to collect information that is meaningful for your teachers, accessible to all, and allows your school to systematically understand student learning.

 “Not all data is good data.
 Invest in data systems to collect information that is meaningful for your teachers, accessible to all, and allows your school to systematically understand student learning.”